xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/dockerized_xcat.rst

 For dockerized xCAT, there are 3 volumes recommended to save and restore xCAT user data.

-* "/install":        save the osimage resources under
+* "/install":        save the osimage resources under "/install" directory
 * "/var/log/xcat/":  save xCAT logs
 * "/.dbbackup":      save and restore xCAT DB tables.
 You can save the xCAT DB tables with ``dumpxCATdb -p /.dbbackup/`` inside container and xCAT will restore the tables on the container start up.